-An environmental monitoring fund (EMF) amounting to Six Hundred Thousand Pesos (Php 600,000) will be established in support of the compliance monitoring activities and fund the annual work and financial plan (AWFP) of the MMT.
+An Environmental Monitoring Fund (EMF) with a minimum amount of Six Hundred Thousand Pesos (Php 600,000) maintained per annum will be established in support of the compliance monitoring activities and to fund the annual work and financial plan (AWFP) of the MMT.
+In cases where the AWFP financial requirement is more than the established fund, the proponent will replenish the fund accordingly to correspond to the EMB-approved annual work and financial plan.
 The AWFP will be proposed by the MMT and concurred by the project proponent for the approval of the EMB Regional Director.